arrdem/source/projects/jobq/README.md

 The query is a list of `[OP, EXPR, EXPR]` triples, which are combined under `AND` to produce a server-side query.
 Valid ops are `IS`, `LIKE` and binary comparisons (`<`, `=` and friends).
-Valid ops any SQLite expression not containing sub-queries.
+Valid exprs are any SQLite expression not containing sub-queries.

 Here, we're looking for jobs tagged as in the `["CREATED"]` state.
 ``` shell